Agent Overview

 Creating an Agent

-At its core, an agent needs a name, a description (which guides its behavior), an LLM Provider to handle communication with an AI model, and the specific model to use.
+At its core, an agent needs a name, instructions (which guides its behavior), an LLM Provider to handle communication with an AI model, and the specific model to use.

 import { Agent } from "@voltagent/core";